niplav/site/99_problems_klong_solution.md

-This is not part of the problem statement, but one can now write code that receives a string and encodes it, as well as code that receives a an encoded string and a list of frequencies and decodes a given string.
+This is not part of the problem statement, but one can now write code that receives a string and encodes it, as well as code that receives a an encoded string and a list of frequencies and decodes that given string.

 Encoding the string is not particularly difficult: For each character, the inner function searches for the representation of that character in the huffman coding and returns the code.
-The results are then concatenated.
+The results are then concatenated and converted to a string.

 Decoding is much more complex because huffman decoding is very iterative, and there doesn't seem to be a array-based equivalent.
 Basically,